D-Tr3x/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 9. Is really the same
 11. And with a list, is it the same
 12. And with a list, is it really equal
+13. And with a list, is it really the same